ZAV222/tic-tac-toe/README.md

 # tic-tac-toe
-This is a command line tic-tac-toe game created in python.
+This is a line tic-tac-toe game created in python.